 What is the steric effect?

-• Steric effect is one of the factor which affects the stability of a molecule.
+- Steric effect is one of the factors that affects the stability of a molecule.

 1. Stability